 And people did.
 Within a week, the site had generated over 1.5 million views and 40,000 Obamicons, drawing in higher traffic than the monthly average for Paste’s primary website.
-Paste editor Josh Jackson explained that Obamicon.me “was officially bigger than our magazine site” and it was later credited as part of the magazine’s successful business strategy of “generating buzz and traffic for a small, 180,000-cicrc magazine in a tough independent music market” (FOLIO: Magazine Staff 2009).
+Paste editor Josh Jackson explains that Obamicon.me “was officially bigger than our magazine site,” and it was later credited as part of the magazine’s successful business strategy of “generating buzz and traffic for a small, 180,000-cicrc magazine in a tough independent music market” (FOLIO: Magazine Staff 2009).
 As part of this business strategy, the bottom of the Obamicon.me site featured a banner advertisement with an invitation to learn more about Paste Magazine and a trial subscription offer.
 Paste also partnered with online vendor Zazzle in order to offer visitors the ability to get custom Obamicons printed on items ranging from T-shirts to coffee mugs to more (Duffy 2009; Paste Staff 2012).
-A Facebook Page announced the launch of an ObamiconMe Facebook App on 18 January 2009, although judging from the posts and the number of current Likes and Follows on the page, few were listening (@ObamiconMe 2017).
+A Facebook Page announced the launch of an ObamiconMe Facebook App on 18 January 2009.
+Judging from the posts and the number of current Likes and Follows on the page, few initially listened (@ObamiconMe 2017).
 Similarly, a Twitter account reported on news coverage and announced server upgrades in response to heavy traffic leading up to the presidential inauguration (@ObamiconMe 2017).
 Such traffic resulted in the eventual creation of millions of Obamicons.

-With site traffic peaking around inauguration, it is clear that part of the appeal is tied up with politics and current events.
+With site traffic peaking around inauguration, it is clear that part of Obamicon.me’s appeal is tied up with politics and current events.
 However, even that appeal is not so straightforward.
-Despite the name of Obamicons, Paste framed the site around self-expression and creativity rather than a particular political message and this frame is echoed in the coverage of the phenomenon.
-Most news and blog coverage featured galleries of images, selected for humor or quality (for example, Marino 2009; The Telegraph 2009; Yoo 2009).
-These featured images tended to draw upon figures from popular culture, such as Yoda from Star Wars and David Bowie, or Internet staples, such as Rick Astley and cats.
-Political themes also appeared, with variations on Obama’s image and message, such as the zombie Obama (L. Gries 2015), and the appearance of other popular U.S. political figures, such as John McCain, Sarah Palin, and Bill Clinton.
-Beyond the popular kinds of images featured in galleries, people also used the tool to modify photos of themselves, their friends, family, and pets (Mackey 2009; L. E. Gries 2015).
-Whether as a venue for creativity or a good way to waste some time, as a political tool or a small chuckle, Obamicon.me offered an ambivalent outlet.
-To the question put forward by someone on the Facebook page—“Can I like Obamicons and dislike Obama?”—the answer seems to have been decidedly affirmative.
+Despite the name of Obamicons, Paste framed the site around self-expression and creativity rather than a political messaging—a frame that echoed in the coverage of the phenomenon.
+More so, onlines news sites and blogs that featured galleries of Obamicons selected for humor or quality rather than political commentary (for example, Marino 2009; The Telegraph 2009; Yoo 2009).
+These featured Obamicons tended to draw upon figures from popular culture, such as Yoda from Star Wars and David Bowie, or Internet staples, such as Rick Astley and cats.
+Political themes did appear, with variations of Obama’s image and the message of hope, such as the zombie Obama (L. Gries 2015), and the satirization of popular U.S. political figures, such as John McCain, Sarah Palin, and Bill Clinton.
+People also used the Obamicon making tool to modify photos of themselves, their friends, family, and pets (Mackey 2009; L. E. Gries 2015).
+Whether used as a venue for creativity or a good way to waste some time, as a political tool or a small chuckle, Obamicon.me offered an ambivalent outlet.
+To the question put forward by someone on the Facebook page—“Can I like Obamicons and dislike Obama?”—the answer seems to have been decidedly yes.